d451gon/kitti_dogma_dataset/README.md

 Out of the 7481 training/validation samples, we provide the corresponding DOGMas for 7275 of them.
 The missing 206 grids correspond to samples at the beginning of the raw sequences (where the filter had not yet converged), or to a sequence with odometry issues (0093@2011_09_26).
 The list of missing grids can be found in the following [file](grids_not_found_summary.log).

 ### Occupancy Grid size
 The selected grid size was (432, 496) cells, with a resolution of 0.16 m.
 This corresponds to a distance of 69.12 m along the x axis (front of the vehicle) and 39.68 m to each side in the y axis.
-The origin of the grid is located 1.73 m below the Velodyne sensor (i.e. on the ground).
+The coordinate frame of the grid is similar to that of the Velodyne sensor but located 1.73 m below in the z-axis (i.e. on the ground).

 ### Occupancy Grid contents
 For each dataset sample, we provide two npy files: